 In addition to the academic program, various opportunities are available for students to gain some insight into the practical aspects of the accounting profession.
-Accountants student chapter's activities and the technical sessions scheduled throughout the school year.
+Accounting majors are expected to participate in the National Association of Accountants student chapter's activities and the technical sessions scheduled throughout the school year.
 Student night programs are sponsored by the Colorado Society of Certified Public Accountants, the National Association of Accountants, and the American Society of Women Accountants.
-Student memberships are available in the National Association of Accountants.
+Student memberships are available in the National Association of Accountants, the American Accounting Association, and the American Society of Women Accountants.
 Tax students should participate in VITA (Volunteers in Tax Payers Assistance).
 For selected students an internship program is available.